HOT TOPICS

 • Redevelopment Agreements (Negotiable)

-To qualify for TIF incentives projects must be located within one of the three TIF Districts.
+To qualify for TIF incentives projects must be located within one of Urbana's two TIF Districts.
 Funding amount is dependent on eligibility.
 All programs are subject to fund availability.

 Tax Incremental Financing (TIF) helps local governments attract private development and new businesses.
 New businesses mean more jobs, more customers, and, in turn, more private investment.
 TIF designation also helps retain existing businesses that might otherwise find more attractive options elsewhere.
 The jobs and additional investment --- private and public --- mean more money for the community.
 TIF also helps to overcome the extraordinary costs that often prevent development and private investment from occurring on environmentally contaminated and other properties, and it’s also used where infrastructure is inadequate or there is obsolete development.
 As a result, the TIF area itself improves and property values go up.